jcoby/pugbot/README.md

-1st step: configuring the database.
-I use PostgreSQL and I recommend it for this project.
 ----------------------------------------
 su postgres // This command need to be run as root. psql -c "CREATE USER tf2ib WITH PASSWORD 'jw8s0F4'"